itszootime/zconfig-ruby/README.md

 ## Usage

-The client needs to know where your ZConfig-managed configuration is stored, and what environment you're running in.
+The gem needs to know the path to your ZConfig-managed configuration files, and what environment you're running in.

 ```ruby
 ZConfig.setup do |s|